H

 Phosphorus (P)

-Essential for energy transfer (ATP), root development, flowering and seed set.
-Deficiency: Poor root growth, delayed maturity.
-Fix: Band or place P near roots; check soil pH for availability.
+Critical for energy transfer (ATP), root development, flowering, and seed formation.
+Deficiency: poor early root growth and delayed maturity.

 S